 Your faculty instructor will have office hours as designated in the module on Brightspace.
-During the designated office hours for your course instructors, you can "drop in" without an appointment.
-Being available outside of class is an enjoyable part of our workload, and we like to help you.
+During the designated hours for your course, you can "drop in" without an appointment.
+Being available outside of class is an anticipated part of our workload, and we like to help you.
 You can visit alone or with a small group.
-You should feel welcome to ask questions about life and careers in addition to studying the course content.
+You should feel welcome to ask questions about studying in addition to the content.